ITRS-Group/cordial/tools/geneos/USAGE.md

 ### `geneos protect`

-To help avoid unintentional actions affecting more of your instances than you intended, you can label any of them as _protected_ with the `geneos protect` command.
+To help avoid commands affecting more of your instances than you intended, you can label any of them as _protected_ with the `geneos protect` command.
 Any instance that is protected will not be affected by commands with side-effects, such as the ones above.
-Instead you have to explicitly force actions using the `--force` or `-F` flags for these instances.
+Instead, you have to run commands using the `--force` or `-F` flag.

-Protecting an instance also prevents unintentional deletion and other similar actions.
+Protecting an instance also prevents accidental deletion and other impacting changes.

-As you may recall from the `geneos ls` command, the `Flags` column will show a `P` for each protected instance.
+You can see which instances are currently protected using the `geeneos list` command; the `Flags` column will show a `P` for each protected instance.

 > ⚠ There is no `geneos unprotect` command and this is intentional.
 Instead there is an `--unprotect` or `-U` to this command to reverse it's affects.